rickysegura/dystopia/README.md

 MIT

 ## Acknowledgments
-- Made using Pygame
+- Made with ❤️ and Pygame

 ---

-Made with ❤️